halliwell2046/web-sprint-challenge-javascript-fundamentals/challenges/README.md

 a higher order function can take another function as an argument but a callback can be sent to another function.

 3. What is closure?
+If there is information outside of a scope a closure will allow you to access it.

 4. Describe the four rules of the 'this' keyword.